kaplannonur/kaplannonur/README.md

 ### ☕ Fun Fact

-	⁠I started coding to build better digital tools for artists and creators.
+	⁠I started coding to build better digital tools for creators.
-	⁠Now I'm building my own journey — one pixel at a time.
+	⁠Now I'm building my own journey — one commit at a time.